US President Joe Biden has cancelled permits for the controversial Keystone XL pipeline on his first day in office.

-It would mirror an operational pipe, also called Keystone, but would take a more direct route, boosting the flow of oil from Canada.
+It would mirror an existing pipe, also called Keystone, but would take a more direct route, boosting the flow of oil from Canada.

-A section running south from Cushing in Oklahoma to the Gulf opened in January 2014.
+A section running south from Cushing in Oklahoma to the Gulf of Mexico opened in January 2014.
 At the coast there are additional refineries and ports from which the oil can be exported.

-The pipeline would be privately financed, with the cost of construction shared between TransCanada, an energy company based in Calgary, Alberta, and other oil shippers.
+The pipeline was set to be privately financed, with the cost of construction shared between TransCanada, an energy company based in Calgary, Alberta, and other oil shippers.
 US-produced oil would also be transported by Keystone XL, albeit in smaller quantities than Canadian.

-Why do the US and Canada want XL?
+Why did the US and Canada want XL?